 While the meat is smoking, resist the urge to open the cover and check them frequently because the smoke will escape.
 You also extend the cooking time every time you remove the cover and release the built-up heat.

-Use an instant read thermometer to check the internal temperature is 165 degrees F and the juices run cleart before serving.
+Use a digital kitchen thermometer (affiliate link) to check the internal temperature is 165 degrees F and the juices run clear before serving.

 Glaze the Meat: